Measuring Self-Supervised Representation Quality for Downstream Classification using Discriminative Features: Appendix

 \subsection{More Gradient Heatmaps of SimCLR}

-In Figures \ref{fig:more_grad_cams_ski_mask}, \ref{fig:more_grad_cams_park_bench}, \ref{fig:more_grad_cams_head_cabbage} and \ref{fig:more_grad_cams_dutch_oven}, we plot more heatmaps of discriminative and noisy features of SimCLR.
-We observe that, in correctly classified samples, discriminative features are highly correlated with the ground truth, whereas, in misclassifications, they are irrelevant.
-We also plot noisy features, to show that they map to spurious portions that do not contribute to useful information.
+In Figures \ref{fig:more_grad_cams_ski_mask}, \ref{fig:more_grad_cams_park_bench}, \ref{fig:more_grad_cams_head_cabbage} and \ref{fig:more_grad_cams_dutch_oven}, we plot more heatmaps of highly and lowly activating features of SimCLR for 4 different ImageNet-1K classes.
+We observe that the highly activating features correspond to unique physical properties that are correlated with the ground truth, whereas, lowly activating features, map to spurious portions that do not contribute to useful information.